Brazilian Zouk Luxembourg

 Manuela Ewert

-8 years of Zouk experience, community leader and two-time Jack & Jill finalist, Manuela is the leading force behind the Luxembourgish Zouk community.
+8 years of Zouk experience, community leader and three-time Jack & Jill finalist, Manuela is the leading force behind the Luxembourgish Zouk community and surrounding area.
 With a deep love for the dance and ongoing training, including the MAC certification by Alex Carvalho, she’s committed to sharing Brazilian Zouk and building its presence in the region.
 Through years of consistent practice, travel, and visibility in the international scene, she has carved out her place in the Zouk world, ready for exciting projects in the future.
 Besides Brazilian Zouk, she dances Bachata, Kizomba, Salsa and is the first female Bachazouk dancer in Luxembourg.

 Filipe Pereira